Tutorial: Configure Azure Information Protection policy settings that work together

 A subscription that includes Azure Information Protection.

 These steps are covered in the Quickstart: Add Azure Information Protection to the Azure portal and view the policy.

 You are signed in to Office apps from one of the following categories:

-Office apps, for the versions listed in the table of supported versions for Microsoft 365 Apps by update channel, from Microsoft 365 Apps for Business or Microsoft 365 Business Premium when you are assigned a license for Azure Rights Management (also known as Azure Information Protection for Microsoft 365).
+Office apps, for the versions listed in the table of supported versions for Microsoft 365 Apps by update channel, from Microsoft 365 Apps for Business or Microsoft 365 Business Premium, when the user is assigned a license for Azure Rights Management (also known as Azure Information Protection for Office 365)

 Office Professional Plus 2019.